White stork

 IN SUMMARY

-- A bird native to the British Isles, currently being reintroduced, with 250 individuals already released across various project locations
+- Currently being reintroduced, with 250 individuals already released across various locations

 - Their bright red beak and legs are a result of carotenoids in their diet — the same pigments that make carrots orange

-- During the winter, flocks of this social bird can reach thousands of individuals
+- During the winter, flocks can reach thousands of individuals

 - Partly because these birds are comfortable nesting on buildings, the folklore and cultural traditions surrounding storks are among the richest involving any bird species